security-notes/infobyte-faraday-wiki/Installation-Pro.md

 #### Running

 Once everything is installed you need to configure your server properly.
-Read our documentation on [Server Configuration](https://github.com/infobyte/faraday/wiki/Configuration-Server).
+Read about [Server Configuration](#server-configuration).

 After configuring, you can proceed to run the Faraday Server script: